George Clooney

 2002 was a busy year for Clooney.
 He would find himself in the driver’s seat with his directorial debut Confessions of a Dangerous Mind starring Sam Rockwell and Drew Barrymore.
 He appeared in Welcome to Collinwood with William H. Macy, Isaiah Washington and Sam Rockwell and also worked with producing partner Steven Soderbergh on Solaris.
 The next year, he worked in Spy Kids 3-D: Game Over and teamed up with Catherine Zeta-Jones in the romantic comedy Intolerable Cruelty.
 In 2004, he made a return to Danny Ocean in Ocean’s Twelve.

 2005 would see Clooney show off his directorial skills again with Good Night, and Good Luck starring David Strathairn.
 This film garnered Clooney Academy Award nominations for directing and original screenplay and Strathairn a best actor nomination.
 Though Clooney was empty handed for that film, he did win a Supporting Actor Oscar for his role in Syriana.
 The next year, he starred with Cate Blanchett and Toby Maguire in The Good German.
-Audiences in 2007 saw him once again as Danny Ocean in Ocean’s Thirteen and in Michael Clayton with Tilda Swinton and Tom Wilkinson.
+Audiences in 2007 saw him once again as Danny Ocean in Ocean’s Thirteen and in Michael Clayton with Tilda Swinton and Tom Wilkinson, a role that earned him a Best Actor Oscar® nomination.

 As time progresses, we'll have more info about George Clooney here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.